neodev2/js/README.md

     </div>
 </section>
 ```
-then you can clone it in this way:
+then you could clone it in this way:
 ```javascript
 for(var i=0;i<4;i++){
     var img = 'url(https://placeimg.com/1200/900/any?r='+i+')';